NOAA-EMC/LandDA/snowDA/README.md

 Directory/Task list:

->snowOI
+>snowOI_PSL

-Original development of OI for the Noah model at PSL.
+Brief: Development and testing of OI for the Noah model at PSL.
+This is the pre-JEDI version.

+Status: complete.

-DA input parameters adopted directly from ECMWF (no tuning attempted).
+Details: DA input parameters adopted directly from ECMWF (no tuning attempted).
 Uses GHCN station observations in place of NRT station obs.
 Tested October, 2019 - April 2020 at C128, showed significant improvement to snow depth, reduction in T2m biases over snow cover areas.